 - Invoice recipient email: The contact email should be the main invoice mailbox of the department responsible for paying the invoices, preferably not a personal email (e.g. email@example.com rather than firstname.lastname@example.org)

-Note: Billing entities in China and Russia need to be entered in Chinese or Russian.
+Note: Billing entity information for China and Russia must be entered in local language.
 For China, bank information should also be included.
 For Brazil, the Federal tax ID or a State tax ID are mandatory fields.

 Tip: Should you wish to upload several billing entities at the same time, you can use the Bulk billing import functionality through an Excel spreadsheet that you can download, fill in and re-upload to Gelato.

 - Go to Team > Groups

 - Find the group(s) for which this billing entity is relevant

 - Search for it in the Billing address field, add it and then click on Save group

 - All the users from that group will now be able to select that billing entity during checkout